Maninder-cell/FieldPilot-backend/GETTING_STARTED.md

-# Getting Started with FieldPilot
+# Getting Started with FieldRino

-Welcome to FieldPilot!
+Welcome to FieldRino!
 This guide will help you get started with the project, whether you're a developer, product manager, or stakeholder.

 ## 📋 Quick Navigation